1on1pt/stock-analysis/README.md

 ### Analysis of Refactored Code vs. Original Code Run-Times

 As seen with the above run-time data, the refactored code ran approximately 0.5 seconds faster than the original code, thus making it more efficient.
-Steve will now have the confidence knowing that using the new refactored code will be more efficient and take less time than the original code as he analyzes the entire stock market.
+Steve will now have the confidence knowing that using the new refactored code will be more efficient and take less time than the original code as he goes on to analyze the entire stock market.

 ## Summary